 Exodus 29:1-9

-The Lord commands Aaron and His sons to be washed, clothed, anointed, and ordained for priestly service through His appointed consecration ceremony.
+The Lord commands Aaron and his sons to be washed, clothed, anointed, and ordained for priestly service through his appointed consecration ceremony.

-Exodus 29:1-9 (WEB)
+Exodus 29:1-9 (BSB)

 The LORD commands Aaron and his sons to be washed, clothed, anointed, and ordained for priestly service through his appointed consecration ceremony.